data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-poisson-mle-solution

-*Solution*.
-When we take the derivative with respect to $\lambda$ and set it equal to zero, we get
+*Solution.*  When we take the derivative with respect to $\lambda$ and set it equal to zero, we get

 ```latex
 \frac{\sum_{i = 1}^n X_i }{\widehat{\lambda}} - n = 0 ,